-- 1. Mail a written acknowledgment of your request to the Insurance Director, you, and your treating provider. - 2.
-Send the Director of Insurance: the request for review, your policy, evidence of coverage or similar document, all medical records and supporting documentation used to render our decision, a summary of the applicable issues including a statement of our decision, the criteria used and any clinical reasons for our decision, along with the name and credentials of the health care provider who reviewed and upheld the denial at the earlier appeal levels and the relevant portions of our utilization review guidelines.
+- 1. Mail a written acknowledgment of your request to the Insurance Director, you, and your treating provider. - Send the Director of Insurance: the request for review, your policy, evidence of coverage or similar document, all medical records and supporting documentation used to render our decision, a summary of the applicable issues including a statement of our decision, the criteria used and any clinical reasons for our decision and the relevant portions of our utilization review guidelines.